Phnom Penh Has Many Things to Do

 Take one day out of your Phnom Penh visit and do the following simple itinerary:

-- 3:00pm – Visit to the National Musuem of Cambodia (don’t miss the museum store)
+- 3:00 pm – Visit the National Museum of Cambodia (don’t miss the museum store)

-- 4:00pm – Visit to The Royal Palace & Silver Pagoda (for optimal lighting)
+- 4:00 pm – Visit The Royal Palace & Silver Pagoda (for optimal lighting)

 This 647-year-old picturesque Buddhist temple sits atop the only hill in Phnom Penh.
 Located in a park, this temple offers users a nice bit of relaxation in an otherwise busy city, with the added benefit of seeing a pretty temple of historical significance.
 On the temple grounds, you’ll find a beautiful clock in the grass which compliments the tranquility of this temple.

 This temple is not Angkor Wat (really no temple holds a candle to the sheer awesomeness of Angkor Wat), but what it does offer is a nice thing to do to see in downtown Phnom Penh, just a short walk from the end of the Riverside Path.
 Inside the temple, you’ll find glow in the dark murals that show the lives and stories of Buddhist monks.
 But outside, especially in the morning hour, visitors can enjoy a serene morning stroll amidst the backdrop of the temple.
 It’s a perfect way to start the day after breakfast along the riverside walk or elsewhere in and around the hill.

 Wat Phnom is a short walk from the night market (at the end of the riverside path).
 You’ll notice that a good chunk of things to do in Phnom Penh is in and around this Riverside Path.
 Unless you’re a Cambodian national, you must pay $1(USD) to get into the temple grounds.